twers1/twers1/README.md

 - 💡 Constantly exploring new technologies and eager to contribute to impactful projects.
 - 🌐 Enthusiastic about both frontend and backend development.
 - 🚀 Committed to continuous learning and staying up-to-date with industry trends.
+- 🧠 Integrating artificial intelligence into my projects as a prompt engineer.

 ## 🚀 My Skills